willcl-ark/bitcoin/test/functional/README.md

 #### Coverage

-Assuming the build directory is `build`, configure with `-DBITCOIN_FUNCTIONAL_TEST_ARGS=--coverage` and run `ctest --test-dir build -R '^functional\.'` to track which RPCs are called by the tests.
-This prints a report of uncovered RPCs from the coverage collector after the tests run.
+Assuming the build directory is `build`, configure with `-DBITCOIN_FUNCTIONAL_TEST_COVERAGE=ON` and run `ctest --test-dir build -R '^functional\.'` to track which RPCs are called by the tests.
+CTest will run coverage setup and report fixtures around the selected functional tests, and the report step fails if any RPC commands are uncovered.

 #### Style guidelines